lizhuorong/Mocap-Data-Completion/README.md

 testBVH: read bvh file and extract the xyz axis of all the joints over the whole video, and further render the motion

 ## Experiments
-test4data: comparative exp against weighted PCA
+test4data: comparative exp against weighted PCA.
+Change the 'data_length' to evaluate the performance with increasing missing frames

 test_marker_num: evaluate performance with increasing missing markers